Skip to content

 jj git

-Commands for working with the underlying Git repo
+Commands for working with Git remotes and the underlying Git repo

 Usage: jj git <COMMAND>